Board of Trustees

 Appointed as a Trustee of the Board of Trustees on January 29, 2008; reappointed for a second term on March 1, 2012.

-Linda Hutchison is a committed supporter of the Nova Scotia College of Art and Design (NSCAD) University, and currently serves as Director of University Relations.
+Linda Hutchison is a committed supporter of the Nova Scotia College of Art and Design (NSCAD) University, and currently serves as Associate Vice-President, University Relations.
 She previously served as its interim President and as Vice-Chair of the Board of Governors.
 She is a long-serving alumni representative on the Board of Governors and the NSCAD Alumni Association.

 Ms. Hutchison has a business background that includes design work in the corporate and non-profit sectors and the operation of support services for family physicians.
 She was also the first foreign artist to hold an exhibition in the province of Ciego de Ávila, Cuba, in the post-revolutionary period.
 She was invited to speak with the Cuban Union of Artists in the province, lectured and toured art schools in Cuba and was interviewed by Cuban media.